crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ## Overview

-Before jumping into the action, it's essential to understand the key configuration elements of the AppSec Component:
+Before diving into the practical steps, it's crucial to familiarize yourself with the core configuration aspects of the AppSec Component:

 - **acquisition configuration**: Specifies how to acquire the AppSec Component stream of data
 - **AppSec Component configuration**: Tells which rules are loaded in inband (blocking) and out-of-band (non-blocking)